Dr. Neil Rosenberg

-A native of the western United States, Rosenberg has a BA in History from Oberlin College and the MA and PhD in Folklore from Indiana University.
-He is Professor Emeritus of Folklore at Memorial University, where he taught from September 1968 until his retirement in September 2004.
+Originally from the western US, Rosenberg is Professor Emeritus of Folklore at Memorial University, where he taught from September 1968 until his retirement in September 2004.
 He has a BA in History from Oberlin College and the MA and PhD in Folklore from Indiana University.

 Specializing in the study of vernacular music traditions, Rosenberg investigated the interaction of popular music with local and regional music traditions, and examined processes of cultural revival.

-He conducted research in Canada and the United States, focusing upon the lives and music of professional, semi-professional and amateur old-time, bluegrass, country and folk musicians.
+Conducting research in Canada and the United States, he focused upon the lives and music of professional, semi-professional and amateur old-time, bluegrass, country and folk musicians.
 A performing musician since childhood, Rosenberg utilized his skills and experiences in bluegrass, country, folk, jazz, classical and experimental music to gain a closer understanding of the processes he studied.

 His books include Bluegrass: A History (1985), which was reprinted with a new preface for its 20th Anniversary Edition in 2005.
 Other books include Transforming Tradition (1993), a collection of studies on folk music revivals; Bluegrass Odyssey: A Documentary in Pictures and Words (2001) co-authored with Library of Congress photographer Carl Fleischhauer; The Music of Bill Monroe (2007), co-authored with Charles K. Wolfe; and Bluegrass Generation: A Memoir (2018).
 He has published over seventy-five articles and review essays.
 In 1981 he originated the column "Thirty Years Ago This Month" which ran for twelve years in Bluegrass Unlimited.

-Rosenberg is a Fellow of the American Folklore Society, recipient of the Marius Barbeau Medal for lifetime achievement from the Folklore Studies Association of Canada, and a member of the International Bluegrass Music Hall of Fame.
+Rosenberg is a Fellow of the American Folklore Society, recipient of the Marius Barbeau Medal for lifetime achievement from the Folklore Studies Association of Canada, and the only Canadian member of the Bluegrass Music Hall of Fame.

-In 2004, Rosenberg's friends and colleagues from the worlds of folklore studies and bluegrass music honored him with a collection of their essays and articles in the book Bean Blossom to Bannerman: Odyssey of a Folklorist.
+In 2004, Rosenberg's friends and colleagues honored him with a book of essays and articles, Bean Blossom to Bannerman: Odyssey of a Folklorist.
 Edited by Martin Lovelace, Peter Narváez and Diane Tye, this MUN Folklore and Language Publication includes his biography and a bibliography of his writings.